destbg/OrbisDepot/README.md

 # Orbis Depot

-A Hytale mod that adds a shared (per-player) void storage system.
-Think of it as a magical chest network that follows you around.
+Hytale has a lot of items, have you ever tried collecting some of them on your journey just to end up throwing them away because you ran out of inventory space?
+If so, this mod is just for you!
+It adds a shared (per-player) void storage system.
+Think of it as a magical network that let's you store a stack of each item.
 Inspired by Satisfactory's Dimensional Depot.

 ## What this mod adds